Issues

 Here's what I say at the many Community Town Halls I have held: it's one thing to talk about percentage improvements here, and more cars getting through intersections there.

-But -- and this is critical -- what we need is our residents to feel and experience that they're moving quicker through previously congested areas, and that they're moving safely from Point A to Point B.
+But -- and this is critical -- what we need is for our residents to feel and experience that they're moving quicker through previously congested areas, and that they're driving safely from Point A to Point B.

 IMPORTANT FACT: The population of the City doubles during the day, as people come into our City to work.